 Family friendly live performances are available in abundance all year long throughout Los Angeles.
 For young music lovers, take in one of the LA Phil’s Toyota Symphonies for Youth (January-April), to celebrate music with hands-on workshops for kids ages 5-11.

-For springtime performances, you won’t want to miss the 2019 Blue Ribbon Children’s Festival held March 5-7 at The Music Center at Dorothy Chandler Pavilion, or Charlie and The Chocolate Factory at the Pantages Theatre March 27-April 14.
+This fall, the Pantages will host the Official North American Tour Opening of Disney’s Frozen.
+For springtime performances, you won’t want to miss the 2020 Blue Ribbon Children’s Festival held March 24-26 at The Music Center at Dorothy Chandler Pavilion, or the LA premiere of The Spongebob Musical at the Pantages Theatre (March 24 - April 12, 2020).
 In the summer, Ford Theatres hosts numerous family events, including Big World Fun, held every Saturday morning in July and August in the beautiful shady, outdoor amphitheater.
-And this fall, the Pantages will host the Official North American Tour Opening of Disney’s Frozen.

 Los Angeles is the entertainment capital of the world, so it’s no surprise that LA theatres are often as impressive as the movie itself.